Abruz-plotz/Mini-Project-1/README.md

    ![Result](https://raw.githubusercontent.com/Abruz-plotz/Mini-Project-1/main/Images/PBI_Dax.png)

 <br><br>
-CIII)**Interactive Dashboards** :- The interaction helps users to find direct patters and answers there.
-To know the information of students who joined from US and did not complete the course, just click on the clustered column chart bearing that information.
-Here when you click, you get the trend of such students joined,the distribution of such students are equal for almost all courses.
-And the KPI indicates there are 62 of such students.
-Hence, We get a clear picture of each category we need just from the interactive dashboard
+CIII)**Interactive Dashboards**

+The dashboard enables users to explore data dynamically and identify patterns directly through interaction.
+For instance, to view students from the US who did not complete their courses, users can simply click on the respective column in the clustered bar chart.
+This interaction instantly updates all visuals — showing the trend of such students over the years, their distribution across different courses, and the corresponding KPI highlighting 62 students in total.
+This interactivity provides a clear, data-driven view of completion trends and category-wise performance at a glance.

    ![Result](https://raw.githubusercontent.com/Abruz-plotz/Mini-Project-1/main/Images/PBI%201_2nd.png)

+<br><br>
 ## Part D : Summary and Feedback**

 Summarizes feedback ratings per course in a detailed matrix view.